dolanske/dolanske/README.md

 ### hello_world();

 My name is Jan Dolanský (22/_98) and I am a web developer, designer and iced coffee enthusiast.
-I come from the heart of the EU, Czech.
-And I keep bouncing back and forth between Finland.
+I come from the heart of the EU, Czech, but more often than not you'll find me enjoying the northern breeze of Finland.

 I have started web development from scratch at the start of 2018 and since then I've never stopped learning since!